Full House (Armenian TV series): Season 3 (2015)

 The rental period of the house expires in one day.
 The boys have accumulated a lot of money throughout the summer, and so have the girls.
 They will leave the apartment with great joy because they will finally get rid of each other.
 However, Tamara realizes that if the "Full Housers" leave the apartment, she will lose her love, Mushegh.
 Therefore, she takes an extreme step and steals the money they collected throughout the summer so nobody can leave the apartment.
-After that, our Full Housers stay in that apartment, but there's still a big problem...
+After that, the Full Housers stay in that apartment, but they encounter another problem.